fbef0102/L4D2-Plugins/l4d2_chainsaw_refuelling/readme.md

 * <details><summary>How does it work?</summary>

     * The plugin allow refuelling of a chainsaw with gascans (not scavenge gascans).
-    * You can refuel a chainsaws, aim for it and press MOUSE1 while carrying a gascan"
+    * You can refuel a chainsaws, aim for it and press MOUSE1 while carrying a gascan
 </details>

 * Require | 必要安裝